PankajRedekar/goosegorm/README.md

 - `goosegorm migrate` - Apply pending migrations
 - `goosegorm rollback [n]` - Rollback last N migrations
 - `goosegorm show` - Show migration status

+## Examples

+The repository includes a complete example in the `examples/` folder:

+- **`examples/models/user.go`** - Example User model with GORM tags, indexes, and soft deletes
+- **`examples/migrations/`** - Example migration files showing:
+  - Creating tables with columns and options
+  - Adding indexes (unique and regular)
+  - Adding columns to existing tables
+- **`examples/goosegorm.yml.example`** - Example configuration file

+You can explore these examples to see how migrations are structured and how the dual execution mode (simulation vs real DB) works.

 ## License